Toji Temple in Kyoto

 History

-The construction of the Toji Temple started in 794, when the capital of Japan was moved from Nara to Kyoto.
-In 823 the monk Kukai (Kobo-Daishi) was honored by Emperor Saga.
-He handed over the temple to the monk.
-Since that time Toji Temple was established as the headquarter of the Shingon sect of Japanese Buddhism.
+The construction of the Toji Temple (East Temple) started in 794 during the Heian Period (794 - 1185), when the capital of Japan was moved from Nara to Kyoto.
+In 823 the monk Kukai (Kobo-Daishi) was honored by Emperor Saga (786 - 842).
+He handed over the temple to the monk, who became the head priest.
+Since that time Toji Temple was established as an important Shingon sect school of Japanese Buddhism.
+The temple forms together with the headquarter Mount Koya the centre of Shingon Buddhism in Japan.
 The temple area was many times destroyed by fire and earthquakes, but always rebuilt afterwards.
 In the 1994 the temple received the status of a UNESCO World Heritage Site.
+Interesting to know that there was a sister temple called Saiji (West Temple).
+Unfortunately this guardian temple of Kyoto no longer exists.

 Location